muratk5n/thirdwave/en/README.md

 ---

 Obviously LPG needs to go (away).
-Do natgas -> H2 and produce "blue H2".
+Use natgas -> H2 and produce "blue H2".
 Use that in cars.
 If CCS at the source is done well (easy to regulate) then the car can have no emissions.
 Use of renewable fuel at the endpoint assures noone can cheat the way Volkswagen cheated with